acs2405/LSysGen/README.md

 char -> replacement
 ```

-where the char occurrences are replaced by replacement.
+where the `char` occurrences are replaced by `replacement`.
-A DIL system (context-sensitive) would have rules of type:
+A DIL system (context-sensitive) would have rules with a left context:

 ```
 left_context < char -> replacement
 ```

-or:
+a right context:

 ```
 char > right_context -> replacement
 ```

-or both:
+both:

 ```
 left_context < char > right_context -> replacement
 ```

-or none like DOL's rules.
+or none (like DOL's rules).
-A probabilistic l-system can include a weight for each rule (when the weight is not defined, a rule has a default weight of 1).
-The syntax is just adding the parenthesized value at the beginning of the rule.
+A probabilistic l-system may have more than one rule available for the same character.
+Also, a weight can be specified for each rule (when the weight is not defined, a rule has a default weight of `1`).
+That weight will determine the probability of the rule to be chosen over other available rules.
+The syntax of a weighted rule just adds the parenthesized value at the beginning of the rule.
 For example:

 ```
 (9) a -> a